sahil-rawat/sahil-rawat.github.io/_posts/2021-07-19-INTRO-TO-C-III.md

 ```

 The %s format specifier in printf() means to print a string.
-If the expression x % 2 evaluates to 0, the value of the entire ternary expression evaluates to the string "even".
-Otherwise, it evaluates to the string "odd".
+If the expression x % 2 evaluates to 0, the value of the entire ternary expression evaluates to the string “even”.
+Otherwise, it evaluates to the string “odd”.

 It’s important to note that the ternary operator isn’t flow control like the if statement is.
 It’s just an expression that evaluates to a value.